 - How long will the students have access to the material?
 The minimum amount of time students have access to the online content should be a year.

 Theory-reading, watching and listening to required information.
-This can include easy to follow step by step instructions in the form of written supported by video content.
+This can include easy to follow step by step written instructions supported by video content.

 Practical hands-on projects and exercises.
 Providing lessons that are realistic motivates learning.
 When teaching future CNC Programmers how to use Mastercam feedback from teachers state that interesting projects (lessons) facilitate learning.
 "Students are learning Mastercam at a pace that even surprises the teacher".